Robert Reed, Baron Reed of Allermuir

-Robert John Reed, Baron Reed of Allermuir, (born 7 September 1956) is a Scottish judge who has been President of the Supreme Court of the United Kingdom since January 2020.
+Robert John Reed, Baron Reed of Allermuir (born 7 September 1956), is a Scottish judge who has been President of the Supreme Court of the United Kingdom since January 2020.
+He has served as a Justice of the Supreme Court since February 2012, and was Deputy President of that Court for the 19 months immediately prior to his appointment as president.
 He was the principal judge in the Commercial Court in Scotland before being promoted to the Inner House of the Court of Session in 2008.
 He is an authority on human rights law in Scotland and elsewhere; he served as one of the UK's ad hoc judges at the European Court of Human Rights.
-He was also a Non-Permanent Judge of the Court of Final Appeal of Hong Kong.
+He was also, until 2022, a Non-Permanent Judge of the Court of Final Appeal of Hong Kong.
+In January 2026, Reed announced that he would retire from the Supreme Court on 10 January 2027.

 Early life

-Reed was educated at George Watson's College in Edinburgh (where he was dux), and studied at the School of Law of the University of Edinburgh, taking a first class honours LLB degree and winning a Vans Dunlop Scholarship.
-He then obtained a DPhil at Balliol College, Oxford, with a doctoral thesis on "Legal Control of Government Assistance to Industry", and was admitted to the Faculty of Advocates in 1983.
+Reed was educated at George Watson's College in Edinburgh (where he was dux), and studied at the School of Law of the University of Edinburgh, taking a first-class honours LLB degree and winning a Vans Dunlop Scholarship.
+He then obtained a DPhil degree at Balliol College, Oxford, with a doctoral thesis on "Legal Control of Government Assistance to Industry", and was admitted to the Faculty of Advocates in 1983.